 This is a DX lens, which means it won’t function on full-frame cameras.
 But on APS-C models, the 40mm focal length is equal to 60mm, so in addition to macro shots, the lens offers plenty of potential for portraits and street photography.
 While the f/2.8 aperture can’t compete with f/1.8 or f/1.4 lenses, it still offers pleasing bokeh and out-of-focus backgrounds.
 My favorite aspect of the 40mm f/2.8 is the price: It’s by far the cheapest option on this list, so if you’re a Nikon shooter and you’re on the fence about diving into macro photography, it’s an excellent first choice.

 - Incredible value; one of the cheapest autofocus macro lenses available

 3. Canon RF 100mm f/2.8L Macro IS USM

-Not only does this lens produce optically stunning images, but it packs some brilliant bonus features that’ll impress any macro photographer.
+Not only does this lens produce optically stunning images, but it packs some outstanding bonus features that’ll impress any macro photographer.
 There’s a three-position focus limiter, which guarantees faster, more-reliable autofocus for different shooting scenarios.
 There’s also an innovative ring for controlling spherical aberration, which basically lets you adjust the optical quality of the out-of-focus elements of your image – not a must-have, but a nice feature that can certainly come in handy.